 Your water heater sits day and night delivering all the hot water you need, but sometimes it needs to be switched off for maintenance and repair.
 Knowing how to turn on a water heater safely is crucial for any homeowner.

 We show you how to start a water heater, covering the different types of heater available in easy-to-follow instructions.

-- Check all the valves and faucets are closed before turning on a water heater.
+- Check all valves and faucets are closed before turning on a water heater.

 How To Turn On a Gas Water Heater

 In the US, around 50 percent of homes use natural gas water heaters.
 However, some gas water heaters use propane or other canister gas, especially in remote areas far from the natural gas supply.

 That said, the principle of lighting a gas water heater is the same.

 1. Check All Valves and Faucets Are Closed

 Take a tour of your home, keeping a careful watch for open faucets.
 You may have opened them when making repairs to the heating and needed to drain water from the system.